094459/newsletter-oss-projects/README.md

 [terraform-aws-alternat](https://aws-oss.beachgeek.co.uk/3xx) simplifies how you can deploy high availability implementation of AWS NAT instances, which may help you to reduce your AWS costs if you need to provide internet access within your VPC's.
 It is worth checking out the README which provides details and comparisons on using this approach vs NAT Gateways. (#199)

 **trading-latency-benchmark**

 [trading-latency-benchmark](https://aws-oss.beachgeek.co.uk/3d1) This repository contains a network latency test stack that consists of Java based trading client and Ansible playbooks to coordinate distributed tests.
 Java based trading client is designed to send limit and cancel orders, allowing you to measure round-trip times of the network communication. (#177)

+**vpcshark**

+[vpcshark](https://aws-oss.beachgeek.co.uk/47q) is a recent project from AWS Hero Aidan Steele, that provides a Wireshark extcap to make ad hoc mirroring of AWS EC2 traffic easier.
+Check out the README to find out some more details as to why he open sourced this project.(#206)

 ### Observability